Tokyo subway sarin attack: Defense offered by Japanese and American scholars

 Aum had carefully cultivated the friendship of Japanese scholars of religion.
 After the sarin gas attack, some of them, including Shimada Hiromi, a professor at Tokyo's Japan Women's University, suggested Aum might be innocent.
 Shimada later apologized, claiming he had been deceived by Aum, but his and others' statements damaged the public image of scholars of religion in general in Japan.
 Shimada later had to resign from his academic position.

 In May 1995, Aum contacted an American group known as AWARE (Association of World Academics for Religious Education), founded by American scholar James R. Lewis, claiming that the human rights of its members were being violated.
 Lewis recruited human rights lawyer Barry Fisher, scholar of religion J. Gordon Melton, and chemical expert Thomas Banigan.
 They flew to Japan, with their travel expenses paid by Aum, and announced that they would investigate and report through press conferences at the end of their trip.

 In the press conferences, Fisher and Lewis announced that Aum could not have produced the sarin with which the attacks had been committed.
 They had determined this, Lewis said, with their technical expert, based on photos and documents provided by the group.

 However, the Japanese police had already discovered a sophisticated chemical weapons laboratory at Aum's main compound in March.
 The facility was capable of producing thousands of kilograms of sarin a year, far in excess of what was used.
-Later investigation showed that Aum not only created the sarin used in the subway attacks, but had committed previous chemical and biological weapons attacks, including a previous attack with sarin that killed eight people and injured 144.
+Later investigation showed that Aum had created the sarin used in the subway attacks, and had committed previous chemical and biological weapons attacks, including a previous attack with sarin that killed eight people and injured 144.